 One of Hermès’s most coveted and hard-to-find designs is the Ghillies, which is distinguished by its decorative trim.

 Introduced in 2012, the Ghillies was an extension of the haute bijouterie jewellery collection produced in 2011 by Pierre Hardy, artistic director of jewellery at Hermès.
 The design is inspired by a Scottish men’s dress shoe of the same name, which has perforations known as ‘broguing’ that help the shoe dry more efficiently after outdoor activity.

 ‘Hardy drew from his own heritage and adapted it into something stylish and functional,’ says Caitlin Donovan, head of Handbags & Accessories, at Christie’s New York.
 ‘The brogue was originally a man’s shoe, but when translated into a women’s bag, it makes it look even more feminine and detailed.’

 Released in 2017, the Touch Birkin is Hermès’s answer to collectors looking for a hint of exotic material on their bags.
 This style is available in a variety of jewel tones and features a leather body with an alligator or crocodile top flap.
 Occasionally, other parts of the bag will also be highlighted by pops of exotic leather.

-In contrast to the vert cyprès design on offer are the warm-toned jaune ambre and noisette styles.
 While Birkins are typically worn open, the Touch best presents its exceptional details when worn closed.